JCGCosta/Raytracer-Acceleration-with-Pthreads/README.md

 sudo apt-get cmake
 ```

-Third you nedd execute the commands a follow:
+Third you need execute the commands a follow:

 **To Run (Build, Execute and Show):**